amrvac/amrvac/doc/features.md

 The pages on [discretization](discretization.md) and [axial coordinates](axial.md) provide further information.

-## Spatial Discretization
+# Spatial Discretization {#feat-spatial}

-**In MPI-AMRVAC, most discretizations are shock capturing conservative numerical schemes**.
+In MPI-AMRVAC, most discretizations are shock capturing conservative numerical schemes.
 A non exhaustive list is given by:

 Name | Description
 ---|---